Plastic Surgery FAQ: Your Cosmetic Surgery Questions Answered

 Can I combine more than one surgery on the same day?

-Yes, as long as there is a clinical indication and the total surgical time is safe.
-Frequent combinations include facial lifting with blepharoplasty and fat grafting, or rhinoplasty with mentoplasty.
+Yes, as long as there is a clinical recommendation and the total surgical time is safe.
+Frequent combinations include facelift with blepharoplasty and fat grafting, or rhinoplasty with mentoplasty.
 The decision to combine procedures takes into account your overall health, the estimated surgical time, and the risks involved.
 We discuss all possibilities during the consultation.

 What are the risks of plastic surgery?